cssrwrwk/Information/About.md

 # About
 ApadoTech organization is a multi-projects organization.
 ApadoTech organization is formed after grouping 5 projects of <a href="https://github.com/Small-Pig-reporter">Small Pig reporter</a>.
-It was started from the Apado project.
+It was started from the Apado project on January 2021 by <a href="https://github.com/Small-Pig-reporter">Small Pig reporter</a>

 ## Apado project
 Apado is a open source web-based multi-services software.
 Apado is an open source software with all source code in Github.
 Apado also a web-based software accessible on all devices.
 Apado also offered up to 22 services in a SINGLE software too.